Trees can become uprooted when exposed to rain and wind. In some cases, these trees need to be removed and in other cases, they can be saved.

 Most tree roots do not go very deep in the soil.
 They are mostly located between 12 and 18 inches from the ground surface.
 The main purpose of the roots is to provide nutrients and anchorage.
 However sometimes heavy storms can overpower the roots.

-Most trees can be saved by pulling it back to its original position and staking it, but you will not be able to do this with a 40 ft oak tree.
+Most trees can be saved by pulling them back to their original position and staking it, but you will not be able to do this with a 40 ft oak tree.

 If you have a smaller tree, you can do this and place 2 – 3 stakes in the ground around to tree and attach to lose fitting straps to help it stay upright for the next few years while it takes root again.